-Each Stockholder will vote its shares in favor of the election of the persons nominated pursuant to the provisions described in "--Board Representation" above to serve the Board and against the election of any other person nominated to be a director.
+Voting of Shares.
+Each Stockholder has agreed to vote its shares in favor of the election of the persons nominated pursuant to the provisions described in "--Board Representation" above to serve the Board and against the election of any other person nominated to be a director.

 Committees of the Board.
-Each of the nominating and corporate governance committee and the executive committee will contain, so long as TdF is qualified, at least one director that is a TdF designee.
+Each of the Nominating and Corporate Governance Committee and the Executive Committee will contain, so long as TdF is [Qualified], at least one TdF Designee.

-Registration Rights; Tag-Along Rights
+Registration Rights; Tag Along Rights

-Subject to certain exceptions, limitations and the suspension of such rights by us under certain conditions, the Stockholders have been granted certain piggy-back registration rights, demand registration rights, S-3 registration rights and tag-along rights with respect to their shares of Common Stock.
+Subject to certain limitations, the Stockholders have been granted piggy-back registration rights, demand registration rights, S-3 registration rights and tag-along rights with respect to their shares of common stock.

-Subject to certain exceptions, if at any time Stockholders holding at least 2% of our voting securities (the "Initiating Stockholder(s)") determine to sell or transfer 2% or more of the voting securities then issuable or outstanding to a third party who is not an affiliate of any of the Initiating Stockholders, Stockholders may have the opportunity and the right to sell to the purchasers in such proposed transfer (upon the same terms and conditions as the Initiating Stockholders) up to that number of Shares owned by such Stockholder equaling the product of (a) a fraction, the numerator of which is the number of Shares owned by such Stockholder as of the date of such proposed transfer and the denominator of which is the aggregate number of Shares owned by the Initiating Stockholders and by all Stockholders exercising tag-along rights multiplied by (b) the number of securities to be offered.
+Subject to certain exceptions, if at any time Stockholders holding at least 2% of the voting securities of the Company (the "Initiating Stockholder(s)") determine to sell or transfer 2% or more of the voting securities then issuable or outstanding to a third party who is not an affiliate of any of the Initiating Stockholders, the other Stockholders would have the opportunity and the right to sell to the purchasers in such proposed transfer (upon the same terms and conditions as the Initiating Stockholders) up to that number of Shares owned by such Stockholder equaling the product of (i) a fraction, the numerator of which is the number of Shares owned by such Stockholder as of the date of such proposed transfer and the denominator of which is the aggregate number of Shares owned by the Initiating Stockholders and by all Stockholders exercising tag-along rights multiplied by (ii) the number of securities to be offered.